rocketacademy/bootcamp-4.1/logistics/required-software.md

 3\.
 Download and install the [Git Credential Manager](https://github.com/microsoft/Git-Credential-Manager-Core/releases/download/v2.0.498/gcmcore-osx-2.0.498.54650.pkg)

-{% hint style="warning" %}
-To install the Git Credential Manager you may need to allow "unidentified developer apps".
+>To install the Git Credential Manager you may need to allow "unidentified developer apps".
 Don't worry, Git Credential Manager is created by Microsoft.
 [Instructions here](https://support.apple.com/en-sg/guide/mac-help/mh40616/mac).
+>

-If you are using a company computer for this course you may not be able to override the security settings.
+>If you are using a company computer for this course you may not be able to override the security settings.
 You may need to [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) instead.
-{% endhint %}
-{% endtab %}
-{% endtabs %}

 ### Personal Access Tokens&#x20;